This post may contain affiliate links. For more information, please see our affiliate policy.

 What to Donate to a Food Bank

-Food banks (also known as food pantries or soup kitchens) accept any non-perishable, shelf-stable food items (things that you can keep in your cupboard or pantry for a long period of time).
+Food banks (also known as food pantries or soup kitchens) are nonprofit organizations that accept any non-perishable, shelf-stable food items (things that you can keep in your cupboard or pantry for a long period of time).

-While all qualifying donations are welcome and helpful, offering tasty, nutritious donations will only further the good impact you have.
+While any qualifying donation of food is welcome and helpful, offering tasty, nutritious meals and wholesome food will only further the good impact you have.

 When I make my food donations, I ask myself this question: “Would I want to eat this if I got it?
 Would I be happy about this meal?”
 That keeps me from donating the random items collecting dust in my pantry and seek out non-perishables that have the potential to spark joy in a difficult situation.